 As the name applies this is eventually an International Competition held each year but initially it is a District Competition.
 The winner of that competition goes forward to the MD Competition.
 Historically, the take up of this competition has been very poor.
 Why?
 There are many Lions who take photos so why not enter the competition?
 You never know you could win!

-This year I am running the competition with MDHQ and I will be sending out the information in the July 2016 mailing.
-One new feature of the competition is that it is open to LEOS.0
+This year I am running the competition with MDHQ and I will be sending out the information in the April 2017 mailing.
+The competition is also open to LEOS.

 Whilst the International Competition only asks for pictures with a nature theme but we have retained categories within the MD and thus the District 105D competition.
 This gives each photographer and club more chances of winning.
 There will be a MD winner in each category and it is from these winners that the outright winner will be selected.
-The categories change slightly from year to year and for 2016-17 they are:
+The categories for 2017-18 are:

 3. Weather phenomenon

 4. Other aspects of nature including landscape